pkatole24/ipl-dashboard-comparative/README.md

 - Python dependencies: `requirements.txt`
 - Data source: committed CSV files in `data/current/`

-When new dashboard CSVs are pushed to this repository, Streamlit Cloud should pick up the new commit and refresh/redeploy the public app.
+When new prepared dashboard CSVs are pushed to this repository, Streamlit Cloud should pick up the new commit and refresh/redeploy the public app.
+The data build and model scoring pipeline live outside this public repository.

 ## Current Season